 There are some cars that you should look to avoid if you’re worried about buying a depreciating asset.
 The Audi A8 is an incredibly popular vehicle, but it also depreciates at one of the quickest rates.
 Meanwhile, the Peugeot 108 and Fiat 500C are both crowd-pleasing vehicles that also depreciate at a rapid rate.
 Finally, there are also plenty of high-end vehicles – worth around £100,000 – that depreciate quickly too.
 The Maserati Ghibli, the Audi S6, the Lexus LS and Maserati Quattroporte are all expensive vehicles that will quickly lose their value once they’ve been purchased.
 You shouldn’t discount these vehicles purely on their depreciation, but it should be a consideration when making your purchase.

-If you’re worried about car depreciation, you can tackle this problem with gap insurance.
+If you’re wondering if gap insurance is worth it, consider this.
 Gap insurance works alongside your standard car insurance: it covers the gap between the value you paid for your car initially and the cover your insurance provides.
 For instance, if you purchase a new car and it’s stolen two years later, your standard insurance will only pay the value of the car at the time of the theft.
 Gap insurance will step in and cover the difference between this and the initial cost of the car.
 If you paid £30,000 and standard insurance paid out £20,000, gap insurance would usually pay out £10,000.
 This can give you peace of mind when it comes to depreciation.

 Car depreciation can be worrying when you buy a new vehicle.
 But by taking out gap insurance, you should be protected from any nasty surprises a few years down the line.